-The new 2013 Trek Madone series are coming with improvements to aerodynamics, weight and stiffness.
-3, 4, 5, 6 and 7-series are OCLV carbon, while 2 series are alloy.
-The top of the line model, Trek Madone 7.9, at 40kph in a 10° crosswind, claiming to save 25 watts over the prior model (distance not specified).
+Trek Madone 2013 series are coming with improvements to aerodynamics, weight, and stiffness.
+3, 4, 5, 6, and 7-series are OCLV carbon, while 2 series are alloy.
+The top of the line model, Trek Madone 7.9, at 40 kph in a 10° crosswind, and the producer claims to save 25 watts over the prior model (distance not specified).
 In addition to the aerodynamic improvements, frame weight has dropped down to 750 grams (7-series) (from 915g to 750g, a 165g savings).
-Compared to previous 7 series of Trek Madone, it cuts almost 200 grams from the frame and fork without diminishing ride quality or stiffness.
+Compared to the previous 7 series of Trek Madone, it cuts almost 200 grams from the frame and fork without diminishing ride quality or stiffness.

-Trek Madone 6 and 7 series continue to be “Made in USA”.
+Trek Madone 6 and 7 series continue to be “Made in the United States”.

 Madone series have completely redesigned to incorporate aerodynamic tube profiles borrowed from Trek’s Speed Concept time trial bikes.

 The positioning of the rear brake is one of the key frame features that is included in the 5, 6, and 7 Series of Madone.
 Trek has moved it down to sit behind and below the bottom bracket, rather than attaching to a bridge between the seatstays.